Decentralized Identifier (DID)

 A wallet application will not copy, share or store the holder’s private key in any form.
 It will only use the private key to verify the holder’s DID.
 The holder’s private key will only be controlled by and stored by the holder using the holder’s choice of storage.

 A credential will contain the DID of the issuer, as well as, the DID of the holder.
-A holder will only be able to store a credential in their wallet if the holder’s DID in the credential matches the holder’s DID in the wallet’s DID store.
+A holder will only be able to store a credential in their wallet if the holder’s DID in the credential matches the holder’s DID in their wallet.